 Research suggests that one of the most important factors in healthy child development is a strong, open relationship with a parent.
 It is important to start talking to your children about alcohol and other drugs before they are exposed to them.

 Use These 5 Goals When Talking to Kids about Alcohol and Other Drugs

-1. Show you disapprove of underage drinking.
+1. Show you disapprove of underage drinking and other drug misuse.

 Over 80 percent of young people ages 10–18 say their parents are the leading influence on their decision whether to drink.
 Send a clear and strong message that you disapprove of underage drinking and misuse of other drugs.

 2. Show you care about your child’s health, wellness, and success.

 Young people are more likely to listen when they know you’re on their side.
 Reinforce why you don’t want your child to drink or use other drugs—because you want your child to be happy and safe.
 The conversation will go a lot better if you’re open and you show concern.